 This week the WordPress Weekly Writing Challenge, a blog that essentially gives bloggers voluntary writing assignments, encouraged people to reflect on health and what it means to them.

-I have been thinking a lot about my health over the last year, in part due to my turning 40, which really had me in a prolonged existential funk.
+I have been thinking a lot about my health over the last year, in part because I turned 40, which really had me in a prolonged existential funk.
 This milestone birthday prompted me to scrutinize my physical health and well-being, and reassess how I was spending my time in order to better allocate it.

-Through this process I discovered– or in some cases reaffirmed– how I want to live.
-In turn, I have adapted my environment so that it facilitates a lifestyle that is healthy for me.
+Through this process I discovered– or in some cases reaffirmed– how I want to live, and I have continued to adapt my environment so that it facilitates a lifestyle that is healthy for me.

 This post focuses on laying the groundwork for the more physical aspects of health, but these bleed into other areas of wellness, too.

 First, I made my bicycle my primary mode of transportation.
 I use it to commute to work, fetch groceries, meet up with friends, and to do most other errands.

 Over time I cultivated a network of friends who encourage, support, and even accompany me in my physical pursuits.
 I married a person who shares my passion for being active.